zhaobn/comlog/notes/meeting_notes_20210315.md

 - How to assign priors after we take out sub-programs for reuse?
 Do some fake count?
 - Is it necessary to ``forget'' what's learned in a data point when sweeping through it again?

+Notes:

+- Can I run experiments on Ebby?